 Lunchtime Reading Program

 The mission of Read to a Child is to foster a love of reading, improve literacy skills and empower underserved children by inspiring adults to read to them regularly.
 To this end, business professionals and individuals in Miami are recruited & trained as volunteer reading mentors and are paired with underserved elementary school students.
 Once a week, during lunch, volunteers read aloud to the children, often from 1st through 4th grade.
 Having a caring adult, spend one-on-one time weekly with a child, has a huge impact on a child's reading skills & self-esteem.
 The program aims to prevent the 1/4 of low income students in the US that are not reading at grade level by 4th grade from dropping out of high school.

-Last year, with 1700 volunteers, we served 1,326 students and 98% of children had measurable improvements in 10 reading & social skills.
-We operate in 31 urban elementary schools in the US, including the Coral Way K-8 & Pine Lake elementary in Miami.
+Last year, with 1800 volunteers, we served 1,400 students and 98% of children had measurable improvements in 10 reading & social skills.
+We operate in 31 urban elementary schools in the US, including the Downtown Miami Charter School & Pine Lake elementary in Miami.
 We seek funds to open new schools and serve more students in need.